dannykopping/phing-sftptask/README.md

 ### About:

-Copy files to and from a remote host using sftp.
-Based on phing scp task.
+Phing task to copy files to and from a remote host using sftp.
+Based on scp task.

 ### Usage: